The Americano cocktail comprises Campari, sweet vermouth, and soda water served in a highball glass over ice and garnished with a slice of lemon.

 The Americano was first served in 1860, in a bar called “Caffè Campari” in Milan, Italy.
 The creator of the Americano and owner of the bar was Gaspare Campari, and it’s believed the name of the drink comes from its popularity amongst American tourists.

 The Americano is also the cocktail that inspired the famous Negroni, which was invented by the Italian Count Camillo Negroni in the 20th century.
 The story goes, Count Camillo Negroni asked the barkeep to make his usual Americano stronger, so Fosco Scarselly (the barkeep) changed the soda water with gin.

-The cocktail we’re looking at has only 3 ingredients, so it’s very important for those ingredients to be of excellent quality.
-The drink is light, low on alcohol with a bittersweet bubbly taste which makes it perfect for daytime activities.
-If you are a fan of the classic drinks, this is one you should try.
+The cocktail we’re looking at has only 3 ingredients, so those ingredients need to be of excellent quality.
+The drink is light, low on alcohol with a bittersweet bubbly taste, making it perfect for daytime activities.
+If you are a fan of classic drinks, this is one you should try.

 - 2 Ounces (60 ml) of Campari.

 - 2 Ounces (60 ml) of sweet vermouth.

 - Fill a highball glass with ice.

 - Top with soda water and gently stir.